WarioWare: Get It Together! brings wacky microgames to Nintendo Switch

 For the first time in the series, WarioWare on Nintendo Switch will feature two-player co-op, which should add some more hilarity to proceedings.
 Check out the game's trailer below.

-WarioWare: Get It Together! will release on September 10 on the Nintendo Switch eShop.
+WarioWare: Get It Together! will release on September 10 for Nintendo Switch and on Nintendo Switch eShop.